 THREE ROUNDS OF FUNDING FOR LOCAL CULTURAL ACTIVITIES

-The 2020 Culture Fund is a grant scheme supporting local people and organisations to lead their own cultural activities as part of Brent's year as London Borough of Culture.
+The 2020 Culture Fund was a grant scheme supporting local people and organisations to lead their own cultural activities as part of Brent's year as London Borough of Culture.

-Grants of up to £3,000 (for individuals) and up to £10,000 (for organisations), approved by a community panel, are awarded over three rounds of funding.
+Grants of up to £3,000 (for individuals) and up to £10,000 (for organisations), approved by a community panel, were awarded over three rounds of funding.

-We have been working with the 2020 Culture Fund recipients to ensure that their projects will go ahead.
-All funding for Culture Fund projects is secure.
-Projects will take place in 2020 or 2021.
+We have been working with the 2020 Culture Fund recipients to ensure that their projects go ahead in either 2020 or 2021.

 Round One saw 13 projects approved to receive funding, comprising two individuals and 11 organisations: